hyperads/ios-sdk/docs/_interstitial.md

 # Interstitial ads

-The HyperADX Interstitial ads allow you to monetize your iOS apps with interstitial ads.
+The HyperADX allow you to monetize your iOS apps with interstitial ads.
 This guide explains how to add interstitial ads to your app.
 See the [list of available types](../README.md#ad-types) for information of other supported ad formats.

 ### Set up the SDK